LukeThornton92/string_theory/README.md

 All access to the registration and profiles is done through the "My account" icon in the navbar.

-In the images below I prove that I have successfully covered the following user stories:
+In the images and comments below I prove that I have successfully covered the following user stories:
 <br>

-### 5.1
+**_5.1_**

 ### Sign Up